Special Jurisdiction of the Armed Forces and Chaplaincy: History

 The SJAFC was created in 2008 as a deanery of the Convocation of Anglicans in North America, a group of former Episcopal churches, priests and laypeople who left the Episcopal Church during the Anglican realignment and were organized as an overseas mission of the Church of Nigeria.
 The chaplaincy deanery was initially under the oversight of CANA Suffragan Bishop David Bena.
 Shortly after the formation of the deanery, CANA Bishop Martyn Minns appointed Derek Jones, a bishop in the Communion of Evangelical Episcopal Churches and chaplain endorsing agent since 2007, as an assisting bishop to manage the deanery's administrative functions.

 In 2014, the ACNA approved the constitution and canons of a new Special Jurisdiction of the Armed Forces and Chaplaincy to endorse and license its chaplains and formally constituted the SJAFC at the Provincial Assembly.
 Jones was affirmed that year as the first bishop of the JAFC.
 In 2015, the SJAFC had 153 endorsed chaplains as members.
 Meanwhile, Jones formed a nonprofit organization based in Montevallo, Alabama, that shared the name Jurisdiction of the Armed Forces and Chaplaincy (JAFC); it received 501(c)3 tax-exempt status in 2017.

 While other jurisdictions that had maintained canonical "dual citizenship" with Nigeria, Rwanda, South America and Uganda had become canonically resident solely in the ACNA during the 2010s, the JAFC remained canonically resident in the Church of Nigeria because "a Canonical action remained unaddressed from several years back," according to ACNA Bishop Bill Atwood.
 The JAFC also continued to serve as the endorsing agent for Church of Nigeria North American Mission military chaplains.
 In 2021, the ACNA and the Church of Nigeria reached an agreement to transfer the JAFC to ACNA according to the ACNA canons.
 By 2024, the SJAFC had become the principal endorser of Anglican military chaplains in the United States with more than 300 chaplains, 187 of them serving as active-duty military chaplains.
+At this time, the ACNA endorsed roughly 10% of the 3,000 active-duty U.S. military chaplains.
+According to Baptist News Global, this gave "the small denomination a 'prestige multiplier,' granting its bishops access and influence in federal spaces that far outstrips their actual footprint in American religious life."